 - Assist CASAs in determining outcomes ratings for completed cases, and complete in the data base system.

 - Support CASAs in the timely writing of relevant court reports that support their facts and perspective of the case and in making recommendations to the court.
-Review, provide feedback and guidance as needed and submit CASA’s court reports in accordance with program procedures.
+Review, provide feedback and guidance as needed and submit CASA’s court reports in accordance with program procedure

 - Provide tracking of metrics/deliverables for maintaining full caseload capacity of CASA and Peer Coordinators and children served